liflab/beepbeep-3-book/pre-markdown/custom/README.md

 ## Create your Own Processor

 In the same way as for functions, BeepBeep allows you to create new `Processor` objects, which can then be composed with existing processors.
-What is more, you start to do so with **no more than 4 lines of boilerplate code**.
+What is more, you start to do so with no more than a few lines of boilerplate codeq.

 ### As a `GroupProcessor`